-In a game that featured stars such as Daunte Culpepper and Randy Moss, it was Alexander who completely stole the show that night.
+In a game that featured stars such as quarterback Daunte Culpepper and wide receiver Randy Moss, it was Alexander who completely stole the show that night.
 He scored twice in the first quarter and three more times in a 65-second span in the second quarter to break the record.

-He scored rushing touchdowns from two yards, 20 yards, three yards, and 14 yards out, and raced into the end zone on an 80-yard pass by Seahawks quarterback Trent Dilfer in the middle.
+He scored rushing touchdowns from two yards, 20 yards, three yards, and 14 yards out, thanks to some incredible blocking from offensive linemen like Steve Hutchinson.
+But Alexander didn?t just score on the ground, he also raced into the end zone on an 80-yard pass by Seahawks quarterback Trent Dilfer.

-It was a dominating performance that probably doesn?t get enough credit.
+It was a dominating performance that probably doesn?t get enough credit and it?s definitely a gameplan that head coach Mike Holmgren drew up.
 Alexander finished the night with 139 rushing yards on 24 carries with four touchdowns, while adding three catches for 92 yards and another score in the 48-23 victory.

 “I think it’s national television.
 I like playing in front of a lot of people,? he told Seattle PI. ?I usually get excited and everybody gets excited to play, and good things happen.?

 After that special game of over 230 total yards and five total touchdowns, Alexander enjoyed an amazing career.
-He made three-straight Pro Bowls, won the 2005 NFL Most Valuable Player, and played in Super Bowl XL against the Pittsburgh Steelers.
+He made three-straight Pro Bowls, was named to the All-Pro team and won the NFL?s MVP award in 2005, as well as playing in Super Bowl XL against the Pittsburgh Steelers.